 We host webinars on different recruitment and marketing topics.
 Our blog now shares original insights from over 250 guest bloggers.
 We even have a training program now that people can sign up for to learn the approaches and strategies we use ourselves without breaking the bank.

-If you’ve been having your own struggles with social media, give our "Unfair Advantage" training program a try.
+If you’ve been having your own struggles with social media, give our "training program a try.
 We’d love to help you break through any social media marketing barriers that may be holding your business back.